INFORMSJoC/2022.0236/README.md

 ## Scripts

 This directory includes the scripts for training and testing the neural network for TRL implementation.
-Due to file upload size limitations, we have stored the initialization and training results of neural network weights on a cloud drive.
+Due to file upload size limitations, we have stored the initialization and training results of neural network weights and related agent configuration files on a cloud drive.
 Please refer to the Readme file in the **network initialization** and **training result** folders in exp1_case, exp2_case, and exp3_case for details about these results.
 For any issue about the cloud drive please contact [yuht@dlut.edu.cn](yuht@dlut.edu.cn)